mabo3n/issue-spider/README.md

 # Basic Usage

-Put issues' html files at `./app/html/` and run the container interactively:
+Save issue's html pages on a given directory in your machine (_Ctrl-S_/_Cmd-S_ to do that on most browsers), then run the container interactively, mapping that directory to containers' `app/app/html/`.

+Example with the user's _Downloads_ directory on Linux:

+    docker run --rm -itv ~/Downloads/:/app/app/html/ issue-spider

+Another example with the user's _Desktop_ directory on Windows:

-    docker run --rm -it
+    docker run --rm -itv %userprofile%\Downloads\:/app/app/html/ issue-spider

 The issues' metrics will be printed.
 Example output: